-The giants Otus and Ephialtes, also known as the "Aloadae", were the sons of Iphimedia and Poseidon, the god of the seas.
+The giants Otus and Ephialtes, also known as the "Aloadae," were the sons of Iphimedia and Poseidon, god of the seas.

-It all happened when Iphimedia fell in love with Poseidon, so day by day she went down to the seashore, where she could scoop water from the waves with her hands and pour it into her lap until she became pregnant.
+It all happened when Iphimedia fell in love with Poseidon, so day after day she would go down to the seashore where she could scoop water from the waves with her hands and pour it into her womb until she became pregnant.

-When they were only nine years old, the two brothers began to challenge the gods on several occasions.
+When they were only nine years old, the two brothers began to challenge the gods on various occasions.

 The fatal third challenge